itk-dev/adgangsstyring-bundle/README.md

 ### Listening to DeleteUserEvent

-The bundle dispatches an `DeleteUserEvent` containing a list of users for potential removal.
+The bundle dispatches a `DeleteUserEvent` containing a list of users for potential removal.
 This is a list of users whom are registered in the using system, but are not assigned to the AD group.
-This means the bundle does exclude users having specific characteristics, i.e. super admin users or akin may be among the users the bundle provides.
+This means the bundle does not exclude users having specific characteristics, i.e. super admin users or akin may be among the users the bundle provides.

-Therefore, the using system will need to implement an EventListener or EventSubscriber that listens to the 'DeleteUserEvent'.
+Therefore, the using system will need to implement an EventListener or EventSubscriber that listens to the `DeleteUserEvent`.

 #### Example EventSubscriber